Polymorphism via dispatch¶

 [(boolean? thing) (if thing 'True 'False)]

-Now we no longer have to have individual raw data items like numbers and strings in our property list take just so we can get at their types/classes.
+Now we no longer have to have individual raw data items like numbers and strings in our property list just so we can get at their types/classes.
+We can reference these properties and methods through their respective classes.

 Flipping things around¶